 Some mics are more prone to popping than others and frequently this is related to whether they are omnidirectional or unidirectional.

 Omnidirectional microphones pick up sound equally well from all directions.
 Meanwhile, unidirectional are much more selective about the direction from which they pick up sound.
-That selectiveness is usually as a result of having extra ports, or slots, cut into the tube of the microphone.
+That selectiveness is usually because of having extra ports, or slots, cut into the tube of the microphone.

 Those extra ports are extra openings for breath wind to enter the microphone and strike the diaphragm.
 As I have already said, that’s what causes the pop or “thump” in the sound.